Ku Klux Klan: Perceived moral threats

 The second Klan was less violent than either the first or third Klan were.
 However, the second Klan, especially in the Southeast, was not an entirely non-violent organization.
 The most violent Klan was in Dallas, Texas.
-In April 1921, shortly after they began gaining popularity in the area, the Klan kidnapped Alex Johnson, a Black man who had been accused of having sex with a white woman.
+In April 1921, several members of the Klan kidnapped Alex Johnson, a Black man who had been accused of having sex with a white woman.
 They burned the letters "KKK" into his forehead and gave him a severe beating by a riverbed.
 The police chief and district attorney refused to prosecute, explicitly and publicly stating they believed that Johnson deserved this treatment.
-Encouraged by the approval of this whipping, the Dallas KKK whipped 68 people by the riverbed in 1922 alone.
+Encouraged by the approval of this whipping, Klansmen in Dallas whipped 68 people by the riverbed in 1922 alone.
 Although Johnson had been Black, most of the Dallas KKK's whipping victims were white men who were accused of offenses against their wives such as adultery, wife beating, abandoning their wives, refusing to pay child support or gambling.
-Far from trying to hide its vigilante activity, the Dallas KKK loved to publicize it.
-The Dallas KKK often invited local newspaper reporters to attend their whippings so they could write a story about it in the next day's newspaper.
+Klansmen often invited local newspaper reporters to attend their whippings so they could write a story about it in the next day's newspaper.
+All the Dallas newspapers strongly condemned the Klan.
+Historians report that the Morning News: "diligently published thousands of anti-Klan editorials, exposés, and critical stories, informing its readership of Klan activities in their community as well as from around the state and the nation."

-The Alabama KKK was less chivalrous than the Dallas KKK was and whipped both white and Black women who were accused of fornication or adultery.
+The Alabama KKK whipped both white and Black women who were accused of fornication or adultery.
 Although many people in Alabama were outraged by the whippings of white women, no Klansmen were ever convicted for the violence.
+Anti-Catholicism was a main concern of the Alabama Klan, and Hugo Black built his political career in the 1920s on fighting Catholicism.
+Black, a Democrat, went on to the U.S. Senate and the U.S. Supreme Court.